Search

 The goal here is to turn that vague prompt into a concrete specification, something we can actually build against.

-Here's how a conversation between us and the interviewer might go.
+Here's how a conversation between you and the interviewer might go.
 In a real interview, this back-and-forth typically takes 1 to 3 minutes.
 Don't rush it.
 Getting clear requirements upfront saves time later.

 You: "How many elevators and floors are we dealing with?
 Is this configurable or fixed?"Interviewer: "Let's say 3 elevators serving 10 floors, numbered 0 through 9.
 Keep it fixed for now."